Table of Contents

 Kyber lets your team track tasks and meetings directly on Slack and organize them by time in lists called timelists.
 You can create a timelist in each conversation (i.e. #channel, group or direct message) or in Kyber bot for personal items.

-To add new tasks and meetings simply start your messages with /task or /meeting, adding people and time:
+To add new tasks and meetings simply start your normal messages with /task or /meeting – there is nothing else to learn:

 /task @mike, send the slides by 5 PM